ES95/Luis/README.md

 # Luis
-Standardisation onn the Luis endpoint to get the desired output
+Standardisation on the Luis endpoint to get the desired output